pekingduck/emacs-sqlite3-api/README.md

 ## <a name="7"/> Known Problems
 - SQLite3 supports 64 bit integers but Emacs integers are only 61 bits.
 For integers > 61 bits you can retrieve them as text as a workaround.
-- BLOB/TEXT columns with embedded NULLs are not supported.
+- BLOB and TEXT columns with embedded NULLs are not supported.

 ## <a name="8"/> License
 The code is licensed under the [GNU GPL v3](https://www.gnu.org/licenses/gpl-3.0.html).